Fans bid the legend Eusebio a tearful adieu at Lisbon

-Thousands of emotional fans turn up at Luz Stadium as Portuguese legend’s coffin is paraded in a car
+Thousands of emotional fans turn up at the Luz Stadium as the Portuguese footballing legend and one of the greatest players in the world, has coffin paraded in a car

 Portugal paid final homage yesterday to footballing legend Eusebio, who grew up in grinding African poverty to become one of the world’s greatest players.